CumulusNetworks/docs/content/cumulus-linux-56/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ## Show SPAN and ERSPAN Configuration

-To show SPAN and ERSPAN configuration for a specific session, run the `nv show system port-mirror session <session-id>` command.
-To show SPAN and ERSPAN configuration for all sessions, run the `nv show system port-mirror` command.
+To show SPAN and ERSPAN configuration for a specific session, run the NVUE `nv show system port-mirror session <session-id>` command.
+To show SPAN and ERSPAN configuration for all sessions, run the NVUE `nv show system port-mirror` command.

 ```
 cumulus@switch:~$ nv show system port-mirror session 1